bystrovoleh/Dot-web-agency/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

 ## Contact

 For any questions or collaborations, feel free to reach out:

-- Email: your@email.com
+- Email: bystrov.oleh@gmail.com
-- GitHub: yourusername
+- GitHub: bystrovoleh